 To ensure the success of the programme, Head of Wooden Housing and Furniture at CIB, Hermann Mackouaky, has developed a detailed training plan for the selected trainees, making sure that all resources are available and is structured in a way that can be replicated in the future.
 He adds: “Today my department is mainly male workers and we want to use this project to strive towards a better balance in gender equality.
 I will only say that this project has been successful when the first house is built, 100% by women.”

-So, on March 8, these home makers will be on their way to becoming home builders.
-By June, when they ‘graduate’, each of women will have learned the skills required for the job and assigned to specific projects for CIB, and the Republic of Congo will see new homes built by eager and empowered women.
+These home makers will be on their way to becoming home builders.
+Upon graduation, each woman has learned the skills required for the job and been assigned to specific projects for CIB, and the Republic of Congo sees new homes built by eager and empowered women.

 As one of the 26 finalists, Martina Ingoba said: “This is something I could never have believed I would be able to do.
 Initially I was very stressed.
 But now, I am so motivated.
 I will be very proud to be a Congolese woman who can build homes for the Congolese people.
 I feel very special that I am in the first batch, and I want to become the best home builder that I can be.
 This project of CIB is going to impart me a lifelong skill”.